MosheBerman/PatronKit/README.md

 Requirements:
 ---

 PatronKit was written with Swift 2 in Xcode 7.2.
 You can run it on iOS 8.0 or later.
-If you need to support iOS 7, use the raw Swift files instead of the framework.
+If you need to support iOS 7, use the raw Swift files (and storyboard) instead of the framework.

-Setting it Up:
+Installation & Usage:
 ---

 There are five steps to use PatronKit: